apify/actor-whitepaper/pages/DATASET_SCHEMA.md

 - Perhaps the visualization's `properties` should be called `itemProperties` as it's not the property of the whole component but one item
 - JSON schema specification (full or simple) above
+- In future versions let's consider referencing schema using URL, for now let's keep it simple